MikkelSchubert/adapterremoval/docs/manpage.rst

 	Write paired-end reads to a single file, interleaving mate 1 and mate 2 reads.
 By default, this file is named ``basename.paired.truncated``, but this may be changed using the ``--output1`` option.

-.. option:: --combined-output

-	Write all reads into the files specified by ``--output1`` and ``--output2``.
-The sequences of reads discarded due to quality filters or read merging are replaced with a single 'N' with Phred score 0.
-This option can be combined with ``--interleaved-output`` to write PE reads to a single output file specified with ``--output1``.

 Output file options
 ~~~~~~~~~~~~~~~~~~~